MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-add-on-premises-application.md

 1. Select **Download connector service**.
 1. Read the Terms of Service.
 When you're ready, select **Accept terms & Download**.
 1. At the bottom of the window, select **Run** to install the connector.
 An install wizard opens.
-1. Follow the instructions in the wizard to install the service.
+1. Install the service by following the instructions in the wizard.
 When you're prompted to register the connector with the Application Proxy for your Microsoft Entra tenant, provide your application administrator credentials.

     - For Internet Explorer (IE), if **IE Enhanced Security Configuration** is set to **On**, you may not see the registration screen.
 To get access, follow the instructions in the error message.
 Make sure that **Internet Explorer Enhanced Security Configuration** is set to **Off**.